pfertyk/blog/content/004-clean-code-in-tests.md

     self.assertEqual(len(response.data), 1)
 ```

-Each of those tests check just one thing, so if any of them fails, we will know
+Each of those tests checks just one thing, so if any of them fails, we will know
 where to look for a bug.
 You might notice that there is a cost: we need to duplicate
 some code (in our case we need to login twice in two different tests).
 Still,
-it's better than having one huge test that check many things at once.
+it's better than having one huge test that checks many things at once.

 ## Complicated fixtures